-The GRCA also reviews and comments on municipal policy and planning documents, development proposals under the Planning Act and other provincial legislation (e.g. Aggregate Resources Act, Drainage Act, Environmental Assessment Act) from a watershed perspective.
-GRCA comments reflect the GRCA's broad goals and objectives for managing the natural resources of the Grand River watershed.8
+In addition to its regulatory role under the CA Act, the GRCA has a significant advisory role to watershed municipalities.
+The GRCA reviews and comments on municipal policy and planning documents, development proposals under the Planning Act and other provincial legislation (e.g., Aggregate Resources Act, Drainage Act, Environmental Assessment Act) as per Section 6(2) of Ontario Regulation 686/21: Mandatory Programs and Services.
+GRCA's comments reflect the organization's broad goals and objectives for managing natural hazards within the Grand River watershed.

-The policies contained in Sections 7, 8 and 9 apply specifically to the GRCA's regulatory role under the Conservation Authorities Act.
+The policies contained in Sections 7, 8 and 9 apply specifically to the GRCA's regulatory role under the CA Act.
 These policies must be considered in their entirety, since activities that fall within the mandate of the Regulation may influence river or stream valleys, wetlands, shorelines and hazardous lands and alteration to watercourses, either singly or in combination.
 Where more than one hazard exists in an area subject to a proposed activity that falls within the scope of the Regulation, the relevant policies will be applied jointly.